The Seven Signs Your Mom May Need More Help

 One of the more difficult decisions one can make as an adult is figuring out whether a parent should live in an assisted living community.
 Ideally, your parents would spend their later years in the comfort of their own homes, but this isn’t always possible.
 In fact, seniors are often healthier and happier in assisted living, where they can get the care they require while being active and social with other people their age.
 And for those with Alzheimer’s disease, it may be of great benefit to their cognitive function to have them under the care of experienced, compassionate caregivers like those at Aegis Living.

 Noticing the Signs

-When your parent gets older and the ability to care for his or her self independently begins to wane, it’s important to pay attention.
+When your mom gets older and her independence becomes limited, it’s important to pay attention.
 Children may have the tendency to overlook the signs of mental and physical decline.
-After all, everyone wants their parents to be independent for as long as possible, and the indications can be faint.
-Keep these signs in mind:
+After all, everyone wants their parents to be independent for as long as possible, and the signs can be hidden.
+Keep these help signs in mind:

 Seclusion and Loss of Interest: